A Dark Spell Cast Upon the Rio Grande Valley

 The FRI Guide to Dangerous Places: The United States of America

-Ole Doc Lynch pulling liberty on Saint Patricks Day, 1984, in Haifa, Israel.
+Ole Doc Lynch pulling liberty on Saint Patrick’s Day, 1984, in Haifa, Israel.
 Brawling in shady bars was an expectation back then but the Israelis were so damn nice to us that I don’t think anyone got into a ruckus.
 Hard men aren’t necessarily violent, just violent when necessary.

 That’s as close to a smile as you’ll get from Asad when he’s wearing the uniform.
 Not that he smiles much on his podcast now that I think about it. . . .

-I ran into Asad several times in Afghanistan, in fact I met his son in Kabul when he showed up with then Colonel (now retired LtGen) Dave Furness who was working in the congressional liaison office at the time.
-Asad hosts the Sentinel podcast on Youtube and you should listen to a few episodes to get a feel for what the FBI considers “anti-American” these days.
-You can listen to him describe the FBI visit here and when you’re done you tell me if you’d like to see Asad investigated by the Feds or moving into the house next door.
+I ran into Asad several times in Afghanistan.
+I met his son in Kabul when he showed up with then-Colonel (now retired LtGen) Dave Furness, who worked in the congressional liaison office then.
+Asad hosts the Sentinel podcast on YouTube, and you should listen to a few episodes to get a feel for what the FBI considers “anti-American” these days.
+You can listen to him describe the FBI visit here, and when you’re done, you tell me if you’d like to see Asad investigated by the Feds or moving into the house next door.

 Some pictures are truly worth a thousand words

 The Orange and Velvet revolutions foisted on various countries by the U.S. Department of State targeted regime legitimacy through incremental non-violent means to generate a preference cascade leading to regime collapse.
 It is useful to remember this when reviewing the mountain of disinformation, hoaxes, and conspiracy theories we have had to endure since Donald J Trump announced his candidacy in June of 2015.
-A trendy acronym from the recent pass explains the ramifications of gaslighting American citizens: POSIWID: The Purpose Of a System Is What It Does.
+A trendy acronym from the recent past explains the ramifications of gaslighting American citizens: POSIWID: The Purpose Of a System Is What It Does.
 If the ends pursued by the Regime are functionally identical to the ends of warfare, then the Regime is waging war.
 Ask LtCol Asad Khan USMC (Ret) about it, I’m sure he has an interesting take.

 Mother Nature is tough on the small, the weak, the stupid, and the defenseless.